 1. Midcentury modern house tissue box covers by Destination PSP

-I featured these on the site some time back and they were massively popular.
+I featured these on the site some time back, and they were and are massively popular.
 So an obvious place to start the gift guide.

-Different house designs are available (including some new ones for this year), but they all follow a similar path.
+Different house designs are available (including some new ones each year), but they all follow a similar path.
 Created from printed PVC board, each one is produced and hand-assembled in Southern California and designed to fit standard rectangular tissue boxes.
-Pop it on and the tissue looks like smoke from a chimney, while the house is a talking point in your home. $75 is the price.
+Pop it on, and the tissue looks like smoke from a chimney, while the house is a talking point in your home. $75 is still the price.

 2. Architecture maps by Blue Crow Media